New York State Banner

 Directions

-See Google Maps for step by step directions to Fire Island national Seashore (This link will open a page outside of the DEC website.
+See Google Maps and enter your address for step by step directions to Fire Island National Seashore (This link will open a page outside of the DEC website.
 Hold Shift down while clicking on the link to open it in a new window)

 Contact Information